 Includes raw materials, fixtures, tools, gardening supplies, and decorations

-If you’re buying gifts for handy family members or need to tackle a home improvement project of your own, Home Depot’s website needs to be high on your shopping list.
-Apply for a Home Depot Consumer Credit Card before December 2, 2015, to earn 12-month 0% financing on purchases greater than $299 and 18-month 0% financing on purchases greater than $999.
+If you’re buying gifts for handy family members or need to tackle a home improvement project of your own, Home Depot‘s website needs to be high on your shopping list.
+Apply for a Home Depot Consumer Credit Card to earn six months of 0% financing on purchases greater than $299.

 Overstock.com is an online-only store that focuses on home goods, furniture, and decorations, among many other item categories.
 It’s offering up to 60% off furniture on Cyber Monday, as well as an additional 10% off site-wide for shoppers who sign up for its email alerts list, and a slew of other category-based discounts.

 Overstock is also extending its Black Friday “Doorbusters” sale for up to 70% off in select product categories, though it’s unclear if it will last through the end of Cyber Monday.
 All online orders over $50 earn free shipping.

 Hot Deal: Up to 55% off home decor (normal prices vary)

 Wayfair offers a full range of furniture, home goods, decorations, and other items for your home and garden.
 Its Cyber Week sale merges Black Friday and Cyber Monday for a continuous slew of discounts (up to 80% on select items) through December 2, 2016.
 Most purchases come with free shipping over $49 – check your item’s fine print to confirm.